ribonsAMR/PythonProjects/easy/hangman/README.md

 You can use text files for the `wordlist` variable in this line: `wordlist = "hangman ronaldo messi salah".split()`, replace it with the file content code: `open("filename").read()`

-And adjust how the words are extracted from the file to create a list of seperate words.
+And adjust how the words are extracted from the file to create a list of separate words.

 To stop the game, press CTRL+C.